ScribeShadow: The Translation Tool Built by Indie Publishers Who Couldn't Afford Translators

 One-off, short projects.
 If you only need to translate a single short story or a book description, the monthly subscription may be more than you need.
 The free tier might cover it, but check the credit math first.

 Authors who want zero AI involvement.
-Some readers and markets are developing strong opinions about AI-generated content, including AI translation.
-If your readership or target publishers are in that camp, this tool (and every other AI translation tool) may create more problems than it solves.
+Some readers and markets have strong opinions about AI-generated content, including AI translation.
+If your readership is in that camp, this tool (and every other AI translation tool) may create more friction than it’s worth.